Right Arrow

 • Unlimited User Seats: Empower more team members to participate in safety reviews and investigations—democratizing safety data.

-• Open APIs: Seamlessly connect video insights with your existing safety, incident reporting, and compliance systems.
+• Open APIs: Directly connect video insights with your existing safety, incident reporting, and compliance systems.

-• Support Human-Led Safety: Technology is not a replacement for strong safety culture, training, and protocols.
-It’s an extra set of eyes—always on, never distracted.
+• Support Human-Led Safety: Technology supports—but does not replace—a strong safety culture, training, and protocols.
+It acts as an extra set of eyes, providing consistent, 24/7 monitoring.

-When evaluating solutions, focus on platforms that provide actionable alerts, comprehensive coverage, and easy integration with your workflows.
-Choose technologies that empower your frontline teams—not just IT or security.
+When evaluating solutions, focus on platforms that offer alerts that enable rapid action, broad coverage, and easy integration with your workflows.
+Choose technologies that support your frontline teams—not just IT or security.

-Preventing injuries in rail transportation isn’t just about compliance—it’s about protecting your people, your reputation, and your bottom line.
-Modern video intelligence can help you spot hazards before they hurt someone, cut investigation time, and avoid costly regulatory penalties.
+A forward-looking approach to managing injury risks in rail transportation protects your people, reputation, and bottom line while ensuring compliance.
+Video AI can help you detect unsafe events as they happen, cut investigation time, and avoid costly regulatory penalties.

 Frequently Asked Questions

-What are the most common preventable injuries in rail transportation?
+What are the most common injuries in rail transportation?

-The most common preventable injuries are slips, trips, and falls; struck-by and caught-between incidents; vehicle and railcar collisions; machine guarding and lockout/tagout failures; and unauthorized access or trespassing.
+The most common injuries are struck-by and caught-between incidents; vehicle and railcar collisions; machine guarding and lockout/tagout failures; and unauthorized access or trespassing.
 These injuries are well-documented in OSHA and industry data and can be addressed with strong protocols and technology support.

-How can video intelligence help prevent injuries in rail yards and facilities?
+How can video intelligence help mitigate injury risks in rail yards and facilities?

-Video intelligence platforms, like Spot AI, turn existing cameras into real-time safety tools.
-They can detect hazards (slippery surfaces, unauthorized entry), monitor compliance (PPE, guarding), and alert teams about unsafe behaviors or near-misses.
-This helps safety teams act before an incident occurs.
+Video AI platforms, like Spot AI, turn existing cameras into anticipatory safety tools.
+They can detect events (unauthorized entry), monitor compliance (PPE, guarding), and alert teams about unsafe behaviors.
+This helps safety teams address risks before they escalate.

-What are the challenges of implementing safety technology in rail environments?
+What are the obstacles to implementing safety technology in rail environments?

 Rail environments are large, complex, and often have a mix of new and old equipment.
 The best solutions integrate with existing cameras and workflows, offer centralized dashboards, and allow unlimited users to participate in safety reviews.
 Partner with vendors who understand the unique needs of rail operations.